Saido Berahino: Burundi

 In March 2015, Berahino was approached to represent his native Burundi at international level, a decision which could be taken as he has not played for England in a competitive senior international.

 In August 2018, after nearly three years of not receiving a call-up to the senior England team, Berahino was given clearance by FIFA to switch to the Burundi national team.
 He made his debut on 8 September in a 2019 Africa Cup of Nations qualification match against Gabon, scoring first in a 1–1 draw.

 Berahino was named in the provisional 28-man squad for the 2019 Africa Cup of Nations in Egypt.
 Coach Olivier Niyungeko highlighted the good influence that he and another British-raised player, Gaël Bigirimana, brought to the squad.
 He captained the team and played all three games – two starts – as they were eliminated from Group B without a goal or point.

+On 28 March 2023, Berahino scored his first international goal for over four years, in a 2–2 friendly draw away to Indonesia.